danazzesci/intelligent-cybersecurity-engine-reference-architecture/docs/pedagogy/content/part-i-genesis-of-ice-ra.md

 <a id="regulatory"></a>
 ## 9. Regulatory and Legal Alignment

-As this architecture matured, it aligned directly with European regulatory expectations that place responsibility on management to continuously verify that safeguards remain aligned with intent.
+As this architecture matured, it aligned directly with regulatory expectations that place responsibility on management to **continuously verify** that safeguards remain aligned with intent.

-The simple firewall example illustrates exactly the type of belief drift modern regulation seeks to prevent.
+The simple firewall example illustrates exactly the type of belief drift modern regulation seeks to prevent: controls that function as designed but fail to support the claims made about them.

 In more litigious environments, scrutiny is often retrospective and framed as:

 > “What did you know, and when did you know it?”

-ICE exists to answer that question before it is asked under pressure.
+ICE exists to ensure that question can be answered with contemporaneous evidence rather than reconstruction under pressure.

 [Back to Table of Contents](#toc)